pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-2.md

 Now that I've explained the idea and motivations behind running the archive, how does it actually work?
 Well first I needed to figure out how to actually save all the content.
 I'm not exactly proud of the code for the worker since I sort of kept building on top of it which made it a bit of a mess.

 ## The Worker
-I decided to mimick the workflow of Ragtag Archive by writing a worker script that'll download and re-upload the content.
+I decided to mimic the workflow of Ragtag Archive by writing a worker script that'll download and re-upload the content.
 I decided that for each individual video I would archive: the video content itself, the thumbnail, and any metadata that already comes with the `.info.json` which yt-dlp generates.

 ### Sourcing the Videos
 Ragtag Archive was already hosting a bunch of VTuber music that doesn't exist on YouTube, so my priority was to first grab that.

 Luckily while they were still about to shut down, they published a [dump of the metadata for all the content on Ragtag Archive](https://ragtag.link/archive-database).
 From there it was just a matter of finding and saving the video ID of all rows that contain music related keywords ("cover", "Original song", "歌てみた", etc.).

-The original dump was a gigantic ndjson, but I decided to turn it into a CSV since the [dump of all videos archived on Ragtag but unavailable on YouTube](https://dl.kitsu.red/ragtag-archive_2023-05-26.not-on-youtube.csv) was already in CSV format, and I wanted to make it more readable in case I needed to manually check things with Excel
+The original dump was a gigantic ndjson, but I decided to turn it into a CSV since the [dump of all videos archived on Ragtag but unavailable on YouTube](https://dl.kitsu.red/ragtag-archive_2023-05-26.not-on-youtube.csv) was already in that format, and I wanted to make it more readable in case I needed to manually check things with Excel

 Theoretically all I'd need to know was if a given row contained certain keywords, so the only "clean" data I needed to keep was the ID of the video and the direct link to download it from Ragtag (some titles or descriptions could be using the delimiter character resulting in the data being malformed).
 ```python